Skip to main content

 Teachers

-What is suitable for students to see and play at school?
+What is suitable for students at school?

 Films and computer games may be used in schools as educational resources.
 Whether a particular film or computer game is ok for your students will depend on their age and your school’s policies.